yat-labs/yat-docs/yat-docs/docs/guides/4_advanced_topics.md

 ## Free random yats

-Integration partners can make use of a convenience endpoint, [RandomYat](/docs/sdks/nodejs/sdk_nodejs_index#enum-codetypeenum).
+Integration partners can make use of a convenience endpoint [POST /codes/{code_id}/random_yat](/docs/api-ref#use-random-yat-code).

 This endpoint is secured by a secret key, and handles the steps of selecting and assigning a yat for your users on the server side.

 The code snippet below illustrates how you might approach setting up all your users with a discounted yat automatically:
 1. An authorised integration partner, let's call them `Organization owner` would lookup the secret code with `code_type="RandomYat"` via